 PROCEDURE :

-Wash the leaves taken in a colander, let the water drain.
-Drain the soaked water from the dal, wash it well and grind to a paste in a blender adding very little water.
+Drain soaked water from dal, wash it well, grind to paste in blender adding little water.

-Beat the yogurt with the salt and the sugar.
+Beat yogurt with salt, sugar.

 No comments :